-In terms of slum-based schooling, both public and private, we might question the swing toward an authoritarian imposition of subject matter upon young persons in the name of "basic education” or “catechizing."
-We may find such bald subject-matter "conditioning" in violation of both human personality and good subject matter teaching fully as much as educational permissiveness does.
 A radical esteem for the humans created in the image of God may convince us that teaching be suited to the learner's way of learning, rate of learning, and developmental readiness for this or that concept or skill or inquiry.
 As image-bearers, young persons are “glorious ruins”: “glorious” with a profound need for compassionate encouragement, but also “ruined” with a profound need for compassionate correction.
 Such a view of persons will inevitably shape what you observe during school visits, how you value some pedagogical practices over others, and, above all, the hope you sustain for human development in the midst of the broken urban systems.

 IV.
 Student Learning Outcomes